incodehq/incode-platform/README.md

 #### Togglz Console ####

-Users with the appropriate role ("isis-module-togglz-admin" can access the Togglz console, which lists all features:
+Users with the appropriate role (`isis-module-togglz-admin`) can access the Togglz console, which lists all features:

 ![](https://raw.github.com/isisaddons/isis-module-togglz/master/images/030-togglz-console-list-all.png)